ByteThisCoding/collections/README.md

 ## Graph and Tree

 All type definitions for the Graph and Tree (which is based on Graph implementation) can be found in the models folder.

+## Project Notes
+The graph implementation is a bit messy.
+Other implementations are fine.